 Click the dropdown arrow on the Page color button.
 You can select one of the colors provided, click more colors, or select fill effects.

 I have selected fill effects.
 If you choose to use this option the Fill Effects window will open.
 For my greeting card I used a Gradient fill effect.
-I choose to use 2 colors (white and purple) Then selected From Corner for the Shading styles.
-I then choose the direction I wanted to gradient to go from the Variants section.
+I chose to use 2 colors (white and purple), then selected From Corner for the Shading styles.
+I then chose the direction I wanted to gradient to go from the Variants section.
 When you are finished click OK.
 Play with the other tabs, Texture, Pattern, and Picture to customize your card the way you want it.

 Remember that any choice you